Download page Custom Match Rules.

-You can add conditions to the match rule to match based on specific HTTP parameters or hostnames.
+You can add conditions to the rule to match based on specific HTTP parameters or hostnames.

 For certain HTTP-based request types, such as Servlets or ASP.NET, a match rule can have more than one HTTP Parameter match condition.
 A request must match all HTTP Parameter conditions to match this rule.
 There is an implicit AND operator between the parameters rather than an OR operator.

 You can use more complex regular expression matching.
-For example, for the following request URLs:
+For example, the following request URLs:

-To match any incoming request URL to this business transaction, use the following:
+To match any incoming request URL to this business transaction, use: